ckormanyos/real-time-cpp/examples/chapter06_01a/readme.md

 # ROM-ing the Table and Data

-Close examination of map files created in the previous example06_01 reveals that both the benchmark data
+Close examination of map files created in the previous example chapter06_01 reveals that both the benchmark data
 <img src="https://render.githubusercontent.com/render/math?math=1{\ldots}9">
 as well as the CRC32/MPEG2 `table` are stored in static RAM.